-The mold making studio is the heart of the manufactory.
-This is where the plaster molds are made for the casting of figures as well as objects that cannot be thrown on the potter's wheel.
-Manufacturing requires a large degree of know-how and a high level of technical skill.
-Large and complex Nymphenburg designs must be cast as individual elements and then assembled, retouched and engraved to become the desired whole.
-A separate plaster mold is made for each element, which can then be used up to 15 times.
-Each piece is cast from a mold and then painstakingly retouched by hand.
-While the bottom of the plaster mold generally consists of one piece, the top is divided into several wedges, each reflecting a space without undercuts.
-They can be removed one by one after casting.
-This is the only way to ensure that the fragile porcelain can be removed from the mold undamaged.
+The model room is the heart of the manufactory.
+This is where the plaster molds for casting all non-round porcelain parts are made.
+The production process requires a great deal of know-how and a high degree of technical skill.
+Large and complex Nymphenburg designs in particular have to be cast in individual elements and then assembled.
+A separate plaster mold is made for each element, which can then be reused up to 15 times.
+Each mold is cast from an original model and then painstakingly reworked by hand.
+While the bottom of the plaster mold consists of one piece, the top is divided into several wedge pieces.
+They can be removed one after the other after casting.
+This is the only way to ensure that the still moist porcelain can be removed from the mold undamaged.